wilsonmar/wilsonmar.github.io/_posts/2016-08-31-dynatrace.md

 So Dynatrace is able to display where response time contribution within application transactions:
 ![dynatrace-time-contrib-826x296](https://user-images.githubusercontent.com/300046/51728911-ed6ec980-203f-11e9-88f8-5a2bebe0911f.png)

-The transaction names above are from Dynatrace's own sample app "Easy Travel".
+The transaction names above are from Dynatrace's own sample NodeJs "Easy Travel", instantiated within AWS using Beanstalk, ECS container services and Sprint Boot app<a target="_blank" href="https://github.com/grabnerandi/SpringBootBookstoreWithProblems">*</a>

 In recent years, Dynatace added AI-powered Analytics to discover <strong>root cause</strong>
 and full stack resource discovery has led to self-healing at scale.
 See: